-A grievance mechanism shall be provided for all direct workers and contracted workers (and, where relevant, their organizations) to raise workplace concerns.
-Such workers shall be informed of the grievance mechanism at the time of recruitment and the measures put in place to protect them against reprisal for its use.
-Measure shall be put in place to make the grievance mechanism easily accessible to all such project workers.
+A grievance mechanism (GM) will be provided for all direct workers and contracted workers (and, where relevant, their organizations) to raise workplace concerns.
+Such workers will be informed of the grievance mechanism at the time of recruitment and the measures put in place to protect them against reprisal for its use.
+Measure will be put in place to make the grievance mechanism easily accessible to all such project workers.
 Project workers should be able to raise concerns regarding unsafe or unhealthy work situations through the grievance mechanism.
-The contractor shall establish and describe the details of an appropriate workplace grievance mechanism consistent with the ESS2 requirements (including a written record, established responsibilities and response time, etc).
+The contractor will establish and describe the details of an appropriate workplace grievance mechanism consistent with the ESS2 requirements (including a written record, established responsibilities and response time, etc).

-The workers GM shall include (Contractor GRM):
+The workers GRM will include (Contractor GRM):